© Copyright – 2020 – Athletics Illustrated

 Some people have been as brash as to suggest that the alleged relationship between Brown and Scott-Thomas was consensual, at some level or another.
 It appears that it was perhaps consensual for a spell, however, two key factors are at play here: She was 16-years-of-age when the apparent grooming began, which is too young, legally and morally and he was in a position of authority, ala Harvey Weinstein.

 If this is true, consider the fact that she lost her mother at that time so was likely ripe for the picking.
-Predators are known to gravitate toward positions of authority, identify and pray on the weak and groom prospective victims in a gradual process – classic, documented predatory behavior.
+Predators are known to gravitate toward positions of authority, identify and pray on the weak and groom prospective victims in a gradual process.

-Just as media cannot publish allegations as fact until proven in the court of law, suggesting that a consensual relationship with a minor took place – especially with a person in a position of influence and authority – is irresponsible, it’s also a legal matter.
+Just as media cannot publish allegations as fact without corroborating testimony or evidence or until proven in the court of law, suggesting that a consensual relationship with a minor took place – especially with a person in a position of influence and authority – is irresponsible, it’s also a legal matter.
 It cannot be deemed consensual in the same way that two well-adjusted adults may be engaging in a mutually agreeable relationship.
 Not even close.

 At the end of the day, if the story is proven to be true, the hamlet-dwellers should ask, “did Mr. Scott-Thomas behave himself for the intervening 14 years that ticked by from 2006 to 2020?”